smack0007/smack0007.github.io/source/blog/2011/opentk-simple-movable-sprite.md

 ---
-Title: OpenTK: Simple Movable Sprite
+Title: OpenTK - Simple Movable Sprite
-Layout: Post
-Permalink: 2011/03/29/opentk-simple-movable-sprite.html
 Date: 2011-03-29
-Category: .NET
-Tags: OpenGL
+Tags: .net, opengl
-Comments: true
 ---

 I wrote my second OpenTK app.
 This time I'm drawing a sprite which you can move around the screen using the keyboard.
 I've included the source code after the jump or you can [download it](/files/OpenTKApp2.zip).